Erikhu1/inc_nlohmann_json_sim/TSF/trustable/assertions/TA-METHODOLOGIES_CONTEXT.md

 **Evidence**

 - Manual process documentation
-  - **Answer**: Manual processes relevant for nlohmann/json are documented in several places, (see JLS-36, 40, 41, 42, 43 and 44)
+  - **Answer**: Manual processes relevant for nlohmann/json have been identified and documented (see JLS-36, 40, 41, 42, 43 and 44).
 - References to methodologies applied as part of these processes
-  - **Answer**: The corresponding references are given for each statement. (see JLS-36, 40, 41, 42, 43 and 44)
+  - **Answer**: The corresponding references are given for each statement (see JLS-36, 40, 41, 42, 43 and 44).
 - Results of applying the processes
-  - **Answer**: Results include reviewed and merged pull requests, maintained high test coverage, published security advisories and resolved issues, updated documentation on json.nlohmann.me. (see JLS-36, 40, 41, 42, 43 and 44)
+  - **Answer**: Results include reviewed and merged pull requests, maintained high test coverage, published security advisories and resolved issues, updated documentation on json.nlohmann.me (see JLS-36, 40, 41, 42, 43 and 44).
 - Criteria used to confirm that the processes were applied correctly
-  - **Answer**: The criteria are given in the documentation. (see JLS-36, 40, 41, 42, 43 and 44)
+  - **Answer**: The criteria are given in the documentation (see JLS-36, 40, 41, 42, 43 and 44).
 - Review records for results
-  - **Answer**: Review records are provided by GitHub pull-request reviews and comments, issue and advisory discussions, release notes describing behavioural and documentation changes. (see JLS-36, 40, 41, 42, 43 and 44)
+  - **Answer**: Review records are provided by GitHub pull-request reviews and comments, issue and advisory discussions, as well as release notes describing behavioural and documentation changes (see JLS-36, 40, 41, 42, 43 and 44).

 **Confidence scoring**